The QSA has developed a range of materials to support the inclusion of Aboriginal and Torres Strait Islander perspectives into the school curriculum.

 - Ethical Research in Indigenous Studies (G007, Jun 2007) (PDF, 157 kB)

-A guiding framework for teachers and students conducting research with or about Indigenous peoples.
+A guiding framework for teachers and students conducting research with or about Aboriginal and Torres Strait Islander peoples.

 - Selecting and evaluating resources (G008, Dec 2007) (PDF, 264 kB)